 The relatively light weight (3 tons) and the compact size (3 x 2 x 2.5 m) enable worldwide operations from a wide variety of support ships that have sufficient crane capacity, as well as logistically simple transportation in a single 20' sea freight container.

-Typical applications are deep-water exploration of the seafloor and overlying water column; digital photo/video documentation; selective collection of specific organisms, rock, gas and water samples; deployment of instruments; environmental impact studies; inspections and salvages.
-JAGO is presently the only manned research submersible in Germany.
-It has been stationed at the Helmholtz Centre for Ocean Research (GEOMAR) since 2006.
+JAGO, Germany's only manned research submersible, was in service at GEOMAR from 2006 to 2021.
 The craft was built in 1989, according to the rules of the DNV-Germanischer Lloyd for underwater vehicles, by a small expert team at the former Max Planck Institute for Behavioural Physiology in Bavaria.